Boracite Value, Price, and Jewelry Information

 Boracites decompose slowly in water.

-Other notable gem sources include:
+Other notable gem sources include the following:

 - United States: Otis, California; Choctaw Salt Dome, Louisiana.